March Madness 2019 Bracket: Early Projections for Top Four Seeds

 The Zags are a lock to be a No. 1 seed even if they fall in the WCC tournament, but if they complete the clean sweep of conference play, they'll be in play for the No. 1 overall seed.

-Gonzaga is a legitimate title contender because of Rui Hachimura and Brandon Clarke, who are two of the best players in the nation that don't receive enough attention as they deserve.
+Gonzaga is a legitimate title contender because of Rui Hachimura and Brandon Clarke, who are two of the best players in the nation who don't receive enough attention as they deserve.

 In addition to Hachimura and Clarke, the Bulldogs have experienced pieces in Zach Norvell and Josh Perkins that won't back down from a challenge.

-Remember before we shifted our focus away from Gonzaga, it was the first team to take down Duke, which is a win that could become even more significant on Selection Sunday if the Blue Devils are considered to be a No. 1 seed.
+Remember before we shift our focus away from Gonzaga, it was the first team to take down Duke, which is a win that could become even more significant on Selection Sunday if the Blue Devils are considered to be a No. 1 seed.

 Duke